Cidaas/cidaas-sdk-ios-v2/README.md

 #### Passwordless or Multifactor Authentication

+cidaas provides numerous options to ensure safe and diverse mechanisms for login.
+It is a good practise to enable multiple factors during login, to ensure there is no misuse of authentication mechanism.
+To improve convenience, cidaas offers passwordless mechanisms as well.
+Depending on the end user's comfort, you can offer any of the multi-factor authentication available in cidaas.

 #### Email

-To use your Email as a passwordless login, you need to configure your Email first and verify your Email.
-If you already verify your Email through account verification, by default Email will be configured.
+To setup a passwordless login, where user types only an Email, you need to configure your Email first and verify.
+By default, when you verify your Email during account verification, you are setup for passwordless login.

 #### Configure Email